prachi-goel06/Movie-Theatre-Seating-Arrangement/README.md

  1. Linked List can be replaced by Binary Search Tree where the root node is always the Last Row with Empty Seats.
 It will help to reduce the search time through the nodes.
  2. Rather than allocating every reservation the best seats on First Come First Serve basis algorithm can use threshold for each reservation such that it meets Customer Sattisfaction and Theatre Utilisation.

+ How to run the program:
+ 1. Open Command prompt or terminal.
+ 2. Move to the directory where the program is stored.
+Make sure all the program files are in the same folder before running the program.
+ 3. The program accepts only text files of the format where each line in the file will be comprised of a reservation identifier, followed by a space, and then the number of seats requested.
+The reservation identifier will have the format: R####. as displayed above.
+ 3. Type the following command in the  Command Prompt or Terminal. python greedySeatAllocation.py *inputFilePath*
+4. It takes input file path as system arrgument.
+5. The output generated is a text file, Each row in the file should include the reservation number followed by a space, and then a comma-delimited list of the assigned seats.
+6. Program also generate the debug logs for event logging.